 - Interval Timer – awesome app for doing interval stations, create custom times for rotating and play music from your playlists within the app while in activity.

 - Ubersense – Slo Motion Video – slow down a video of your kids performing a skill and show them the fundamentals

 - Coach Note – Good app for drawing game diagrams and giving a visual to kids for strategies or different plays.

 - Noteability – Turns your TV into a whiteboard that students can draw on via your iPad

 I hope that’s helpful if you are considering trying to get a TV in your gym.
 If you have any questions let me know and I will be glad to answer them.
 I think that Physical Education classes can be enhanced through adding a TV and in the future I think we will see a lot more of them, especially as prices TV’s continue to go down.
 PE is a visual subject, so it makes sense that we should have a way to provide visual feedback and examples to this digital generation of kids.

-If you’re thinking about using a Projector instead of a TV check out the posts from some A+ teachers below for some more info:
+If you’re thinking about using a Projector or you just want to see other possible setups, check out the posts from some A+ teachers below for some more info:

 Good luck in your teaching adventures!